 Ashcroft Ghost Town

-Ashcroft Ghost Town is open for self-guided experience only until June 16th – please practice required masking, social-distancing and health safety measures when visiting.
+Ashcroft Ghost Town is open with a docent on-site; required masking, social-distancing and health safety measures are strictly observed.
 Click here for the “5 commitments to containment” and more information regarding local public health requirements.

 About the Ghost Town:

 Located eleven miles up Castle Creek Road, the silver mining ghost town features the restored remains of several historic buildings, including a saloon, a post office, and the Bird House Hotel (formerly known as the Hotel View).
 Guided tours and interpretive signage tell the stories of the former boom town nestled among spectacular alpine meadows at the headwaters of Castle Creek.

 In the spring of 1880, prospectors Charles B. Culver and W. F. Coxhead left the boomtown of Leadville to search for silver deposits in the Castle Creek Valley.
 After vigorously promoting their findings back in Leadville, Coxhead returned to find 23 more prospectors had joined “Crazy Culver” in the camp they named Castle Forks City.
 They formed a Miner’s Protective Association, built a court house, and laid out the streets in only two weeks.
 Each of the Association’s 97 members paid $5—or one day’s work and $1—to draw for building lots.
 By 1883, the camp, now called Ashcroft, was a town with a population of perhaps 2,000 with two newspapers, a school, sawmills, a small smelter, and 20 saloons—bigger than Aspen and closer to the railroad in Crested Butte.